Capital Gains Tax changes proposed – second report published by the Office of Tax Simplification

 - That the Government formalises the administrative arrangements for ‘real time’ Capital Gains Tax service, effectively making it a standalone capital gains tax return that is usable by agents.

-- As highlighted, the OTS also recommends that the Government considers extending the reporting and payment deadline for UK property tax returns to 60 days from the current 30-day deadline.
-Alternatively, it is recommended that estate agents or conveyancers are mandated to distribute HMRC provided information to clients about these requirements.
+- As highlighted, the OTS recommends that the Government considers extending the reporting and payment deadline for UK property tax returns to 60 days, which has now been implemented.

 Recommendations regarding main homes